Simple Definition of heart attack

 : a sudden painful and dangerous condition in which your heart stops beating properly

 Full Definition of heart attack

 : an acute episode of heart disease marked by the death or damage of heart muscle due to insufficient blood supply to the heart usually as a result of a coronary thrombosis or a coronary occlusion and that is characterized especially by chest pain —called also myocardial infarction

 Her chest pains turned out to be caused by a minor heart attack.

-- He died of a massive heart attack.
+He died of a massive heart attack.

-First Known Use of HEART ATTACK
+First Known Use of heart attack

-Seen & Heard
+Seen and Heard

 What made you want to look up heart attack?
 Please tell us where you read or heard it (including the quote, if possible).